Nm flag

 The period of English which is purportedly represented is neither Old English nor Middle English.
 It is Early Modern English.
 And as addressed above, it is not accurate Early Modern English.
 It is, however, a spot on representation of the pseudo archaic English used by many people who attend Ren Fairs.
 At least the nonexistent article ‘ye’ has not yet made an appearance.

-2. almost 7 years ago on Luann
+2. about 7 years ago on Luann

 “I recall that day’s strip….he was walking away, ostensibly taking out the trash, whistling.
 With a smug, knowing look on his smug face!
 While the lunch truck goes up in flames.”